Anonymous Christian: Criticism

-The Christian faith would in this view cause to rise to consciousness what is structural in man as such.
-So when a man accepts himself in his essential being, he fulfills the essence of being a Christian without knowing what it is in a conceptual way.

-The Christian, therefore, coincides with the human and, in this sense, every man who accepts himself is a Christian even if he does not know it.

-It is true that this theory is fascinating, but it reduces Christianity itself to a pure conscious presentation of what a human being is in himself and therefore overlooks the drama of change and renewal that is central to Christianity.
+The Anonymous Christian theory has been criticized from a variety of viewpoints.
+In 2016, Pope emeritus Benedict XVI described the theory as "fascinating" but claimed that "it reduces Christianity itself to a pure conscious presentation of what a human being is in himself and therefore overlooks the drama of change and renewal that is central to Christianity."
+Benedict additionally criticized the theory's perennialist and universalist elements, favoring "the critique of religion of the kind exercised in the Old Testament, in the New Testament and in the early Church."

-Even less acceptable is the solution proposed by the pluralistic theories of religion, for which all religions, each in their own way, would be ways of salvation and in this sense, in their effects must be considered equivalent.

-The critique of religion of the kind exercised in the Old Testament, in the New Testament and in the early Church is essentially more realistic, more concrete and true in its examination of the various religions.
-Such a simplistic reception is not proportional to the magnitude of the issue."

 Some Catholic groups, such as the Society of St. Pius X, have long battled against the rise of liberalism and modernism in the Catholic Church and have criticized the Anonymous Christian theory saying, "is a very grave doctrinal error because it declares personal justification as being already realized for every man without any participation of his will or free choice and, so, without any need of his conversion, faith, baptism or works.
 Redemption is guaranteed to all, as if sanctifying grace were ontologically present in each man just because he is man."